gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 * Username: provide the openshift cluster username from the lab details page.
 * Password: provide the openshift cluster password from the lab details page.

-> If you running this outside the Katacoda environment, you will need to login with proper credentials supplied to you ahead of time

 You will see the OpenShift landing page: